Wyamio/Wyam.Web/Input/modules/copyfiles.md

     Copies all files that match the specified search pattern.

-  - `CopyFiles(Func<IDocument, string> sourcePath)`
+  - `CopyFiles(Func<IDocument, IExecutionContext, string> sourcePath)`

     Copies all files that match the specified path.
-This allows you to specify different search paths depending on the input.
+This allows you to specify different search paths depending on the input document.

 ## Fluent Methods